-Lakshadweep is India’s smallest union territory (with a total area of 32 sq. km) consisting of 36 islands.
+Lakshadweep is India’s smallest union territory (with a total area of 32 sq. km.) consisting of 36 islands.
 The state has 12 atolls, three reefs, five submerged banks and ten inhabited islands.
-The geographical location of Lakshadweep provides the Indian Navy with greater outreach, around the western Indian Ocean, for patrolling and surveillance.
-Consequently, to boost power projection capabilities of the Navy, it can be used to great advantage.
+The geographical location of Lakshadweep provides the Indian Navy with great outreach around the western Indian Ocean for patrolling and surveillance.
+Consequently, it can be used to boost the power projection capabilities of the Navy.

-The abundance of Lakshadweep Islands has provided India with 20,000 sq. km. of territorial waters and ~400,000 sq. km. of Economic Zone Exclusive (EEZ).
-There are valuable fisheries and mineral resources in the lagoons and EEZ around the Lakshadweep Islands are of enormous economic significance.
+The abundance of Lakshadweep Islands has provided India with 20,000 sq. km. of territorial waters and 400,000 sq. km. of Economic Zone Exclusive (EEZ).
+There are valuable fisheries and mineral resources in the lagoons, and the EEZ around the Lakshadweep Islands are of enormous economic significance.

-In Lakshadweep, the estimated potential of marine fishery resources is about one lakh tonnes of tuna and tuna such as fished and shark.
-A comparison with other similar states and union territories also reflect the scope to increase fishery production in the islands.
+In Lakshadweep, the estimated potential of marine fishery resources is about one lakh tonnes of tuna.